katierowe/ml4appdev/class1hw/readme.txt

 readme.txt

+This code was modified from the original version at: https://github.com/danbikle/mlcl2

+It is a simple machine learning exercise using the iris dataset.

+Here is the original readme text:
 For an end-user, this app should offer a Command Line Interface (CLI) to a simple Machine Learning App.

 If you are the administrator, you should rely on Bash and Python to administer the app.